lauzingaretti/pSBVB/index.md

 Parameter file
 ==============

 The parameter file controls all **pSBVB** behavior.
-It consists of a list of sections in UPPER CASE (in any order) followed in the following line by the required data, e.g.,
+It consists of a list of sections in UPPER CASE (in any order) followed in the following line by the required data e.g.,

 **QTNFILE**

 sbvb.qtl

 tells the program that **QTN** specifications are in sbvb.qtl file.
 Comments can be mixed starting with \# or !
-A full list of options in the parameter file is in Appendix 1.The main ones are:
+A full list of options in the parameter file is in [Appendix](#/Apendix)).The main ones are:

 The number of traits to be generated is especified (by default is one):